ernestre/terraform-provider-teampasswordmanager/docs/data-sources/password.md

 - `external_sharing` (Boolean) Whether the password is shared externaly.
 - `external_url` (String) External url of the password if it's shared externally.
 - `favorite` (Boolean) Whether the password is marked as favorite.
+- `groups_permissions` (List of Object) This is an array of objects of the following data: group object and permission object (permission id, description).
+Each object describes the permission set to the group on the password.
+These data are only available to users with manage permission on the password (they're set to null for users that don't have the manage permission). (see [below for nested schema](#nestedatt--groups_permissions))
 - `linked` (Boolean) Whether the password is linked password.
 - `locked` (Boolean) Whether the password is locked.
 - `locking_request_notify` (Number) Locking request notification has the following values: 0=password not locked, 1=notify/request the password manager, 2=notify/request all the users with manage permission.